 Chemotherapy: Involves making use of chemicals to kill cancer cells by preventing them from growing and multiplying.
 Treatment involves three to six sessions, given between three to four weeks, so as to allow the body to heal.
 Chemotherapy may have some side effects that would usually end after the treatment procedure: these include nausea and vomiting, loss of appetite and hair, hand and foot rashes and mouth sores.
 For certain individuals, some of the drugs used for chemotherapy may lead to kidney damage.
 Finally, chemotherapy tends to have negative impact on the immune system of the body which may lead to increased chance of infections, extensive bleeding after minor cuts and fatigue.

 Targeted Therapy: Involves the use of medication “targeted” at affecting the pathways or functions of the cancer cells.
 They are more effective as they limit damage to normal cells, thus reducing side effects.

-Hormone Therapy: May be used to prevent oestrogen from reaching the cancer cells thereby limiting the growth of the cancer.
+Hormone Therapy: May be used to prevent oestrogen from reaching the cancer cells thereby limiting the growth of cancer.
 May be administered on patients who have removed their ovaries via surgery so as to compensate for the mismatch in hormones.

 Radiotherapy: The least effective treatment procedure of the bunch, this is only used to cure trace amounts of cancer present in the reproductive system (8).
-Side effects for this procedure are mostly temporary and may include fatigue, diarrhea or an inflamed bladder making the patient sensitive to certain fluids due to the thinning of the bladder walls.
+Side effects for this procedure are mostly temporary and may include fatigue, diarrhoea or an inflamed bladder making the patient sensitive to certain fluids due to the thinning of the bladder walls.
 These symptoms may get progressively worse throughout the procedure but may ease out once it comes to an end.